DrC0okie/HEIG_CLD_Labo5/README.md

 These changes are temporary and will be lost the next time we apply the original Deployment configuration with `kubectl apply`.

 > What autoscaling features are available?
 Which metrics are used?

-Kubernetes provides the capability to automatically scale our application based on different metrics of the Horizontal Pod Autoscaler (HPA) and the Vertical Pod Autoscaler (VPA).
+Kubernetes provides the ability to automatically scale our application based on various metrics using the Horizontal Pod Autoscaler (HPA) and Vertical Pod Autoscaler (VPA).

-`HPA` automatically scales the number of Pods in a replication controller, deployment or replica set based on observed CPU utilization or, with custom metrics support, on some other application-provided metrics.
-The controller periodically adjusts the number of replicas in a Deployment or ReplicaSet to match the observed average CPU utilization to the target specified by the user.
-It can also scale based on memory usage and custom metrics (if custom metrics are set up in the cluster).
+The HPA (Horizontal Pod Autoscaler) automatically adjusts the number of Pods in a replication controller, deployment, or replica set based on the observed CPU utilization or, with the support of custom metrics, other metrics provided by the application.
+The controller periodically adjusts the number of replicas in a deployment or replica set to match the average observed CPU utilization to the user-specified target.
+It can also adapt based on memory utilization and custom metrics (if custom metrics are configured in the cluster).

-On the other hand, `VPA` automatically adjusts the CPU and memory reservations for the Pods to help "right size" the application.
-It continually analyzes the CPU and memory usage of Pods and dynamically adjusts their CPU and memory requests as necessary.
-This can be useful for applications that have changing resource requirements over time.
+On the other hand, the `VPA` automatically adjusts the CPU and memory reservations for Pods to help "right-size" the application.
+It continuously analyzes the CPU and memory usage of the Pods and dynamically adjusts their CPU and memory requests if necessary.
+This can be particularly useful for applications with resource needs that change over time.

 For `HPA`, the metrics used can be:

 - **CPU Utilization**: This is the default metric.
 The target value is a percentage of the CPU request of the Pod containers.
-- **Memory Utilization**: This is an optional metric and it has to be provided explicitly.
+- **Memory Utilization**: This is an optional metric that needs to be explicitly provided.
-- **Custom Metrics**: Custom metrics are metrics not related to CPU and memory.
-These can be provided by the user or third-party services.
+- **Custom Metrics**: Custom metrics are measurements that are not related to CPU and memory.
+They can be provided by the user or third-party services.
 Examples include request rate, response latency, etc.

-`VPA` uses historical CPU and memory usage data to adjust the CPU and memory requests of the Pods.
+The `VPA` utilizes historical data on CPU and memory usage to adjust the CPU and memory requests of the Pods.
+By analyzing past resource usage patterns, the `VPA` determines appropriate CPU and memory requests for the Pods, ensuring that they are provisioned with the necessary resources based on their historical utilization.
+This helps optimize resource allocation and improve efficiency in the application's resource utilization.

 > How can you update a component?

-Updating a Deployment can be done by changing the Deployment configuration file and applying those changes with `kubectl apply`.
-The `kubectl apply` command updates the Deployment to match the state defined in the configuration file.
-Kubernetes will then automatically perform a rolling update to achieve the desired state.
-This means it will gradually replace old Pods with new ones, ensuring that the application remains available during the update.
+Updating a deployment can be done by modifying the deployment's configuration file and applying these changes using `kubectl apply` command.
+The `kubectl apply` command updates the deployment to match the desired state defined in the configuration file.
+Kubernetes will automatically perform a rolling update to achieve the desired state.
+This means it will gradually replace the old pods with the new ones, ensuring that the application remains available during the update process.

-If we're updating the image to deploy a new version of our application, we can also use the `kubectl set image` command to update the image directly without editing the configuration file.
+If we are updating the image to deploy a new version of our application, we can also use the `kubectl set image` command to directly update the image without editing the configuration file.
 For example:

 ```bash
 kubectl set image deployment/api-deployment api=icclabcna/ccp2-k8s-todo-api:v2
 ```

-This command updates the `api` container in the `api-deployment` Deployment to use the `icclabcna/ccp2-k8s-todo-api:v2` image.
+This command updates the `api` container in the `api-deployment` deployment to use the `icclabcna/ccp2-k8s-todo-api:v2` image.

 # Task 4 - Deploy on IICT Kubernetes cluster